 Naruhodo: |

-Commentary: Originally the Old Man's safe was an obtainable evidence, and this conversation occurred when the player showed it to him.
-The "Safe" evidence is mentioned in the "Unused Evidence" section.
+Commentary: The old man's safe was originally an obtainable evidence, and the following conversation occurred when the player showed it to him.
+The "Safe" evidence is described in the "Unused Evidence — Safe" section.

 Commentary: Originally, the following statement...